Piyushxz/eCommerceAssignment/README.md

 **Tech Stack**: ReactJS,Typescript,Tailwind CSS , Redux ToolKit ,Firebase

 xShopify is a eCommerce application built using FakeAPI : https://fakeapi.platzi.com/en.
 It includes search , filter as well as login/signup functionality .
-I have also have cart functionality where user can checkout their products in the cart .
+I have also added  cart functionality where user can checkout their products in the cart .